 Lauren’s story later ignited a thrash of lawsuits against Qualitest Pharmaceuticals from more than 100 women, all claiming that the packaging on their birth control was defective, and had resulted in their unwanted pregnancies.
 Several of the affected women were including other varying personal injuries to their claim such as pain and suffering, mental anguish, loss of capacity of the enjoyment of life, expensive health care and treatment, loss of earnings, and a loss of ability to earn money.

 Bad Product/Bad Drug Laws in North Carolina

 Each year, millions of people suffer from injuries related to pharmaceutical errors.
 Patients who are taking prescription drugs do so under the trust and care of their medical provider, whose responsibility is to diagnose your correct prescription and to explain possible side effects or adverse reactions.
-While your injuries may not be a voluminous—as in the case of Lauren Betancourt—to the point where you are eligible to sue a major pharmaceutical company, you may be able file a lawsuit against your doctor or pharmacy if they prescribed a dangerous drug that caused you harm.
+While your injuries may not be voluminous—as in the case of Lauren Betancourt—to the point where you are eligible to sue a major pharmaceutical company, you may be able to file a lawsuit against your doctor or pharmacy if they prescribed a dangerous drug that caused you harm.
 If you are suffering from injuries, or experiencing adverse effects related to your prescription drugs you may be eligible for compensation for your injuries.

 Suing Your Doctor